 To What Extent Is Excessive Alcohol Consumption A Risk Factor For Pancreatitis?

-Excessive drinking is definitely a risk factor for pancreatic disease.
+Excessive drinking is definitely increases the risk factor for pancreatic disease.

-In fact, it’s been found that up to 90% of patients who develop pancreatitis had previously consumed large amounts of alcohol.
+In fact, it’s been found that up to 90% of patients who develop alcohol related chronic pancreatitis had previously consumed large amounts of alcohol, normally associated with alcohol addiction.

 That said, however, it appears that moderate alcohol consumption does not pose quite as much risk.